pfknight8/Practicum_Portuguese/Vocabulário/Tópicos/greetings_salutations.md

 | Tenha um bom dia/etc | Have a good day/etc    | polite |
 | Adeus                | Goodbye                | formal, considered strong/permanent faremell (lit. to God) |
 | Boa viagem           | Have a good trip       | polite, for someone traveling obviously |

+## Examples

+I want to demonstrate some conversational examples here, with responses, such as "How are you?"
+"I'm fine, thanks."

+G: Oi, tudo bem?
+R: Estou bem.
+E você?